Nutation and Counter-Nutation are not movements of the pelvis

 The hip bones connect directly to each other via the pubic synthesis, what we tend to think of as the pubic bone.

-Because the two hip bones hinge at the pubic synthesis and at each SI joint:
+Because the two hip bones hinge at the pubic synthesis and at each SI joint the pelvis can flex as follows:

 Nutation/Nodding can be directly caused by the lower third of the transverse abdominus muscle contracting.
 It may be helped by an activation of the sacral multifidus (a feeling like "flicking" the tailbone rearwards).